ubc-library-rc/gis-plugins-qgis/content/add-basemap.md

 <br>

 *3*{: .circle .circle-purple}
 Now go to the **Web** menu at the top of your screen.
 You should see the QuickMapServices plugin.
-Hover over it and click "Settings" at the bottom of the menu that pops up.
-In the settings dialogue box go to the "More services" tab and click "Get contributed pack."
+Hover over it.
+Go to the "Settings" at the bottom of the menu that pops up.
+In the settings, go to the "More services" tab and click "Get contributed pack."
 Click **save** to close settings and return to the **Web** menu.
 This time when you hover over the QuickMapServices plugin you will see an array of basemap options.

 <img src="./images/get-contributed-pack.png" style="width:70%">